craftingcity/The-Known-World/Junie's Characters/Zari Franx.md

 ###### Hexblade's Curse (BA, 1/1)
 - Target creature within 30ft is cursed for 1 minute, until they are incapacitated or dead.
-- You deal additional damage to the cursed creature equal to your Proficiency Modifier
+- You deal additional damage to the cursed creature equal to your Proficiency Modifier.
 - You crit against the cursed creature on a 19 or 20.
-- When the cursed creature dies, you regain your Warlock Level + CHA in Hit Points
+- When the cursed creature dies, you regain your Warlock Level + CHA in Hit Points.

 ###### Hex Warrior
 - When you attack with a Pact Weapon, you may use your CHA for attack and damage rolls.